-Previous Social Bond Issuances
+Selected Previous Social Bond Issuances

-- October 2018: EUR 500mm Social Bonds (First Euro Social Covered Bond out of Asia)

-- June 2019: EUR 500mm Social Bonds

-- January 2020: EUR1,000mm Social Bonds

-- June 2020: EUR 500mm Social Bonds (First COVID-19 Linked Social Covered Bond outside Europe)

-- June 2021: EUR 1,000mm Social Bonds
+- October 2018: EUR 500mm Social Bonds (First Euro Social Covered Bond out of Asia) - June 2020: EUR 500mm Social Bonds (First COVID-19 Linked Social Covered Bond outside Europe) - October 2022: CHF 300mm Social Covered Bonds (First CHF Social Covered Bond out of Asia)

-- October 2021: EUR550mm Social Bonds

-- March 2022: EUR600mm Social Bonds

-- July 2022: EUR500mm Social Bonds

-On top of the existing social angle, KHFC would like to also add the concept of green affordable housing within its scope of action.
+On top of the existing social angle, KHFC added the concept of green affordable housing within its scope of action.
 To that end, KHFC has updated its latest Social Financing Framework and added green use of proceeds to turn it into a Sustainable Financing Framework.
-This is further described in the following section.
+Details are further described in the following section.